Development Code Update

 Height: The height of a fence is measured from grade to the top of the fence.

-In select locations with additional approvals, fences may be allowed up to 8 ft. tall.
+- In select locations (typically adjacent to an arterial street, regional thoroughfare, or interstate and with additional approvals) fences may be allowed up to 8 ft. tall.

-Permits: Construction of a new fence or the repair/replacement of an existing fence requires a building permit from the Building Inspection Division.
+Permits: Construction of a new fence 7 feet high or taller requires a building permit from the Building Inspection Division.

 Permit Required

 Residential driveway installations require a permit from Planning & Zoning.
-Any new or replacement driveway must comply with the Development Code.
+Any new or replacement driveway must comply with the Development Code [PDF/19.3MB].
 Apply for a driveway permit through City View Portal.

 For alterations or additions of driveways on a home site in manufactured home subdivisions, please use this site plan template [PDF/283KB] when uploading to the portal.
 You must include dimensions for all the listed site features, if applicable.